Lewotobi: Eruptions

-2023

-An eruption has been ongoing since the 23rd of December in Lewotobi Laki-laki, displacing up to 6,500 people as of January 2024.
+An eruption has been ongoing since the 23 December 2023 in Lewotobi Laki-laki, displacing up to 6,500 people as of January 2024.

-2024

 NASA’s Aqua satellite acquired a true-color image of the November 8, 2024 eruption of Mt.
 Lewotobi on Flores, Indonesia.

-On 4 November, the volcano spewed molten debris at several villages some 4 km away, destroying homes and killing nine people.
+On 4 November 2024, the volcano spewed molten debris at several villages some 4 km away, destroying homes and killing nine people.
 The Centre of Volcanology and Geological Hazard Mitigation recommended that a 7 km radius around the volcano be evacuated.
 Seven villages were affected by the eruption.
 A larger eruption occurred on 7 November.
 On 8 November, the volcano erupted several times, at one time bearing an ash plume with a height reaching 10 km (6.2 mi).
 On 9 November, it erupted again, and the authorities scrambled to evacuate approximately 16,000 people from nearby villages.
 The eruption caused flight disruptions in Bali and the cancellation of a jazz festival in Labuan Bajo.

-2025

-On 21 March, Lewotobi Laki-laki erupted, sending ash clouds over 8 km high.
+On 21 March 2025, Lewotobi Laki-laki erupted, sending ash clouds over 8 km high.
 Authorities raised the alert to the highest level, and Jetstar canceled some flights to Bali.
 The eruption followed smaller ones since 13 March.
 One person was injured during the evacuations, although the details reported were unclear.
 Bali airport remained open, but seven international flights were canceled.
 The geological agency warned of lava floods and continued activity.

-Lewotobi Laki-laki erupted again on 18 May, prompting authorities to raise Indonesia's highest volcanic alert level.

-Lewotobi Laki-laki erupted on 17 June, sending ash clouds 11 km high, prompting authorities to raise Indonesia's highest volcanic alert level again, with a plume visible from a distance of 90 km to 150 km.
+Lewotobi Laki-laki erupted on 18 May, prompting authorities to raise Indonesia's highest volcanic alert level, and again on 17 June, sending ash clouds 11 km high, prompting authorities to raise Indonesia's highest volcanic alert level again, with a plume visible from a distance of 90 km to 150 km.
 Multiple flights were cancelled due to the amount volcanic ash released into the atmosphere.

 Two major eruptions occurred on 7 July, ejecting debris as far as 8 km away and producing pyroclastic flows that reached 5 km from the crater and an ash cloud 13 km high.
 At least 24 flights were cancelled in Bali.
 One person was injured after being hit by a motorcycle during evacuations, and another person was hospitalized due to shortage of breath.
 Further eruptions occurred on 8 July and 1 August.
-An eruption happened again on 2 August sending volcanic material over 20 km into the air, however no casualties were reported.
+An eruption happened again on 2 August sending volcanic material over 20 km into the air, no casualties were reported.
 Tremors from the eruption have been recorded on seismic monitors, with the eruption being one of Indonesia's biggest since Mount Merapi's eruption in 2010.
 Major eruptions occurred on 14 and 15 October.

+On 18 August 2026, Lewotobi Laki Laki erupted again.